 - 1. the transaction occurs on or after Jan.
 1, 2008; - 2. at least 70 percent of the gross proceeds of the transaction are used to buy stock in a qualified Utah small business corporation within 12 months from when the capital gain transaction occurred; and - 3. you did not have an ownership interest in the qualified Utah small business corporation at the time of investment.

 Calculation of Capital Gain Transactions Credit

-- Eligible short-term or long-term capital gain Multiply line 1 by 5% (.05).
-This is your credit. - Enter this amount on TC-40A, Part 3, using code 04.
+- 1. Eligible capital gain - 2.
+Multiply line 1 by 5% (.05).
+This is your credit.
+2

+Enter this amount on TC-40A, Part 3, using code 04.